sickcodes/Docker-OSX/README.md

     -p 5999:5999 \
     -v /tmp/.X11-unix:/tmp/.X11-unix \
     -e "DISPLAY=${DISPLAY:-:0.0}" \
-    -e EXTRA="-display none -vnc 0.0.0.0:99,password" \
+    -e EXTRA="-display none -vnc 0.0.0.0:99,password=on" \
     sickcodes/docker-osx:big-sur

-# type `change vnc password` into the docker terminal and set a password
+# type `change vnc password myvncusername` into the docker terminal and set a password
 # connect to localhost:5999 using VNC
+# qemu 6 seems to require a username for vnc now
 ```

 **NOT TLS/HTTPS Encrypted at all!**